12.1 Eligibility - Adoption Assistance Payments, Medicaid & Non-Recurring | CWS

 Child Scheduled To Be Transferred Out of DFCS Custody For Adoption

-Adoption assistance eligibility determination for a child that is scheduled to be transferred out of DFCS custody for the purpose of adoption will be conducted after one of the following has occurred but prior to the transfer of custody to the specified relative:
+Adoption assistance eligibility determination for a child that is scheduled to be transferred out of DFCS custody for the purpose of adoption will be conducted after one of the following has occurred but prior to the transfer of custody to the specified relative or other individual:

 -

-The petition of termination for parental rights (TPR) has been filed with the court; or
+The petition for termination for parental rights (TPR) has been filed with the court; or

 -